-- Inclusion of information security and cyber resilience in executive compensation KPIs - Use of NIST Cybersecurity Framework as a reference for cybersecurity risk management - ISO 27000 for all operations - Evaluation of cybersecurity in board effectiveness review prior to entering any agreement.
-In such cases, managers are monitored
+- Inclusion of information security and cyber resilience in executive compensation KPIs - Use of NIST Cybersecurity Framework as a reference for cybersecurity risk management - ISO 27000 for all operations - Evaluation of cybersecurity in board effectiveness review

 Phase 3 will focus on those companies where we deem cybersecurity to be a material risk to our portfolios and where there have either been known breaches or there is a disproportionately low level of disclosure on the approach taken.
 We aim to report on progress and learnings of phase 3 within one year of this phase's commencement.